marcotamwork/azure-3tier-terraform-template/README.md

-# Azure 3-tier application IaC Template
+# IaC on 3-Tier architecture through Terraform in Azure

-Refer to
+Refer to [IaC on 3-Tier architecture through Terraform in Azure](https://marcotamwork.github.io/posts/tf_azure-3tier/) for detail